Avenches: Demographics

 The historical population is given in the following chart:

 Heritage sites of national significance

 The Roman ruins of Aventicum, Avenches Castle, the Cure at Rue du Jura 2, the Swiss Reformed Church, the Temple à Donatyre and the Tour de l’évêque (Bishops tower) with amphitheater and Roman Museum are listed as Swiss heritage site of national significance.
-The entire town of Avenches and the Haras fédéral area are part of the Inventory of Swiss Heritage Sites.
+The entire town of Avenches and the Swiss National Stud Farm area are part of the Inventory of Swiss Heritage Sites.

 Politics

 In the 2007 federal election the most popular party was the SP which received 29.08% of the vote.
 The next three most popular parties were the SVP (26.61%), the FDP (18.92%) and the Green Party (9.6%).
 In the federal election, a total of 597 votes were cast, and the voter turnout was 37.9%.

 Economy

 As of In 2010 2010, Avenches had an unemployment rate of 4.6%.
 As of 2008, there were 117 people employed in the primary economic sector and about 27 businesses involved in this sector.
 283 people were employed in the secondary sector and there were 41 businesses in this sector.
 1,200 people were employed in the tertiary sector, with 138 businesses in this sector.
 There were 1,285 residents of the municipality who were employed in some capacity, of which females made up 42.6% of the workforce.